 Our first marketing dashboard template emphasises the power of high-level metrics created for a Chief Marketing Officer (CMO).
 Marketing executives often don’t have time to research, looking into every detail or monitor low-level KPIs such as the CTR of a display campaign.
 They need to stay on top of the marketing insights needed to ensure stable progress.
 That’s where a CMO dashboard creates opportunities and we will explain this in detail.

 The CMO dashboard template we have created is designed to give marketing executives an overview if they will reach the goals of the current month.
 Please open the CMO dashboard in full-screen to see all details.
 On the top you see 4 number-charts showing the current revenue, costs, net income and net income per customer for the first 22 days of this month.
 Additionally, you get a detailed status of your marketing funnel by showing the current number of users, leads, MQLs (marketing qualified leads), SQLs (sales qualified leads) and customers.
-For every marketing KPI, you can see the performance in comparison to the last month as well as to the set monthly goal.
+For every key performance indicator example, you can see the performance in comparison to the last month as well as to the set monthly goal.
 In this example, we have set a 10% increase in the number of leads as our target, but with the current performance, we will likely miss it by 6%.
 On the other hand, we can see, that our current performance is 4% better in comparison to the same period of the last month.

 Afterwards, we depict these metrics into even more detail, expressing the costs and net income for the mentioned KPIs over time.
 Each metric shows us the comparison with the last month.
 We can see the total costs and a visual of each day showing the monthly trends in an area chart depicting also the net income.